-Development of drugs and other products to be ingested by humans (and animals or fish during farming) is subject to strict regulatory guidelines, prepared by national and international authorities.
-Norwegian drug development is under the authority of Legemiddelverket, while supplements and food are under the authority of Mattilsynet.
+Development of drugs and other products for human use (and animals or fish farming), are subject to strict regulatory guidelines, compiled by national and international authorities.
+Drug development and medical devices are under The Norwegian Medicines Agency, while food supplements and food are under The Norwegian Food Safety Authority.

-For a product to be developed into a drug, a supplement or a medical device, it is important to understand which regulations to deal with, and work accordingly from an early stage in the product development.
+For a product to be developed as a drug, food supplement or medical device, it is most important to understand which guidelines to comply with from an early stage in the product development.
 We will assist our clients with regulatory challenges, in cooperation with our partners in the Life Science Pilot Network.